mert-acar/atlas-crawl/README.md

 source venv/bin/activate         # Activate the virtual environment pip install -r requirements.txt  # Bulk install the required packages
 ```
 This is a one time installation.
-Once you have created the virtual environment and installed all the packages you can simply run `source venv/bin/activate` to activate the environment and use the software.
+After you have created the virtual environment and installed all the packages you can simply run `source venv/bin/activate` to activate the environment and use the software.
 Once all of the requirements are installed, you can simply run the following command in `src` directory to get the analytics dashboard online.

 ```bash
 streamlit run dashboard.py
 ```

-Once you are done using the dashboard you can stop it by pressing `Ctrl + C` in the terminal session.
+When you are done using the dashboard you can stop it by pressing `Ctrl + C` in the terminal session.
 Use the command `deactivate` to deactivate the Python virtual environment.

 ## Data Crawling
-Bear in mind that the crawled data and the university index is not shared in this repository!
+Bear in mind that the crawled data and the university index are not shared in this repository!
 You'll need to create those yourself.
 The university index is just a set of program IDs designated by the Council of Higher Education.
 The tables on the site are generated on dynamically, therefore the scraping is done with the help of [selenium](https://www.selenium.dev/documentation/webdriver/).
 The pages are automatically surfed and the relevant tables are scraped and saved.

 The scraped data is stored in a [SQLite3](https://www.sqlite.org/docs.html) database.
 The schema for the database can be found in `src/schema.sql`.
 Here is a visualization of the database structure:
 ![schema](figures/schema_vis.png)